GurpritK/InkAndRead/README.md

 ### Authentication-Authorisation

-- Django AllAuth used...

-Admin users, and registered user are authenticated? authorised?
-Admin can remove users from the admin page.
+- Django AllAuth: Django authentication/authorisation pages used for sign up, log in and log out pages.
+These were customised using the website's design theory.
+Admins can view and remove users from the admin section.

 ## Technologies Used
 [Back To The Top](#table-of-contents)